 Reforesting prevents mudslides in the future from both earthquakes and rainstorms.We hope eventually that these trees will help stabilize the soil and help limit the devastating impacts of future earthquakes.

-If you’d like to learn a little more about our planting projects and see lots of photos of our nurseries, check out our planting projects page.
+The trees you’ve planted are all around the world!
+Make sure you create an Impact account and register your trees using the QR code on your product hangtag, so you can see exactly where your trees are and the communities they’re uplifting.
+If you’d like to learn a little more about our planting projects and see tons of photos of our nurseries, check out our planting projects page.